stacks-network/docs/_browser/faq_general.md

 In the decentralied internet, that information stays with you and it isn't collected or stored by anyone.
-Applications that operate in the decentralized internet are called _decentralized applications_ or Dapps for short.
+Applications that operate in the decentralized internet are called _decentralized applications_ or DApps for short.

 ## What is Blockstack?

-Blockstack is an ecosystem to support both Dapp users and Dapp developers.
-For users, Blockstack makes software to create Blockstack identities and find Dapps.
+Blockstack is an ecosystem to support both DApp users and DApp developers.
+For users, Blockstack makes software to create Blockstack identities and find DApps.
-For developers, Blockstack develops an ecosystem of software and services that developrs can use to build Dapps.
+For developers, Blockstack develops an ecosystem of software and services that developrs can use to build DApps.

 Blockstack through its

-## How do Dapps differ applications I typically use?
+## How do DApps differ applications I typically use?

-Dapps differ from Web applications in two ways:
+DApps differ from Web applications in two ways:

 * **Users have identities not accounts**.
 The user brings their identity to the applications; applications do not require the user to create accounts and